-Fair entries (animals) will be accepted on Tuesday before the Fair from 1:00 to 7:00 p.m. and Wednesday of the Fair from 7:30 a.m. to 12:00 (noon).
-All entries need to be in place by noon on Wednesday of the Fair.
+Fair entries (animals) will be accepted on Tuesday before the Fair from 8:00 a.m. to 7:30 p.m.
+All entries need to be in place by 9 am on Wednerday of the Fair.

 The pen number given at entry time must appear in one ear of each rabbit with a permanent marking pen.